-The day has come: that new phone you ordered has finally arrived in the mail.
+The day has come: that new phone you ordered with your debit card has finally arrived in the mail.
 Excited, you tear through the packaging and open the box.
 After days and days of waiting, you’ve finally gotten… a brick?

-This isn’t the only way a debit card transaction can go wrong: sometimes the package doesn’t arrive at all, sometimes you’ve been charged twice for the same thing, or sometimes you’ve been charged several times for a subscription you cancelled.
+This isn’t the only way a transaction with your TransferWise debit card can go wrong: sometimes the package doesn’t arrive at all, sometimes you’ve been charged twice for the same thing, or sometimes you’ve been charged several times for a subscription you don’t want.
 While it’s always good to be careful when using your card details online, there are some problems with card transactions that are hard to anticipate.

 Sometimes, though, a problem can be difficult to resolve on your own.
-If the business isn’t able or willing to help, there’s another recovery option TransferWise might be able to use to get your money back: a chargeback.
+If the merchant isn’t able or willing to help, there’s another recovery option you might be able to use to get your money back: a chargeback.

-A chargeback goes through the debit card company (like Visa or MasterCard) that the issuer (like TransferWise) uses for their cards.
+A chargeback goes through the debit card company (like Visa or Mastercard).
+The bank or financial institution (like TransferWise) that issued the card can often file this on your behalf if the transaction meets the chargeback requirements.
 It’s a bit like ping-pong or playing lawyer—each side presents their case to the other as to why or why not the transaction should stand.
-If TransferWise wins, then we’re able to give you your money back.
+If the issuer wins, the cardholder gets their money back.

-Like a court case, unfortunately, a chargeback can be a long process, often taking 30- 45 days for us to hear back from the business, and after that we also need a few days to process the results.
-If we need to continue disputing the transaction, in most cases it will take another 30- 45 days to know the outcome.
-That’s why it’s usually easier to resolve the issue with the business directly instead.
+Though not a legal process, a chargeback can often take a long time, kind of like a court case.
+It often takes 30- 45 days for the issuer to hear back from the merchant and a few more days to process the result.
+If the issuer needs to continue disputing the transaction, in most cases it will take another 30- 45 days to know the outcome.
+That’s why it’s often easier to resolve the problem with the merchant directly instead.

-There are a few factors that determine whether a transaction is eligible for chargeback, for, example: how long ago the transaction was made, if it was made directly to the business or through a payment processor (such as PayPal), and why it’s being charged back.
+There are a few factors that determine whether a transaction is eligible for chargeback, for, example: how long ago the transaction was made, if it was made directly to the merchant or through a payment processor, and why it’s being charged back.

 This often includes:

-· screenshots or PDFs of your conversation with the business
+· screenshots or PDFs of your conversation with the merchant

 · receipts or confirmations of your purchase